Microb-vn/pyMediaNames/README.md

 030 Our daytrip to Rio-Stop at Gasstation.jpg\
 etc..

-Once you're done with all images, perform a "ExifFullUpdate" run, with the actual "ExifDateTime" hardcoded to the date&time you took the trip in the JSON file.
+Once you're done with all images, execute the script with the actual "NewDateTime" hardcoded in the JSON file to the date&time you took the trip.

 ### Scanned images for an event that spans several days